Ontario Dental Association

-The Ontario Dental Association is a professional organization for dentists in the Canadian province of Ontario.
-It establishes a fee schedule and represents the interests of its members in dealing with the Ontario government and insurance companies.
+The Ontario Dental Association is the largest dental association in Canada, representing the dentist of the province of Ontario.
+It has over 11,000 members, and represents the interests of its members through a variety of initiatives.
+Including numerous avenues of advocacy including national, provincial and municipal governments.
+It also works with members and the public with a variety of oral health issues.

 A separate organization, the Royal College of Dental Surgeons of Ontario, regulates the dental profession in Ontario.

 History

 It was founded by Dr. Barnabas Day in 1867.

 The first woman member was Caroline Louise Josephine Wells, who joined in 1893.